qualifiedleads/xandr-ui/README.md

 The current Appnexus UI (or console as they call it) is built by engineers, for engineers.
 For a media-buyer, who is responsible for performance results (ie: conversions, leads, enquiries, ecomm sales) this is very poor UX.
 It drains hours and patience.
-The purpose of this UI is to  perform as a simple "co-pilot" so you can quickly:
+The purpose of this UI is to be a simple "co-pilot" so you can quickly:

     a) white-list,
     b) black-list or